Homily (Reflection) for Easter Tuesday (Octave of Easter: Tuesday) (23rd April, 2019) on the Gospel

 Topic: Continue searching.

-Today’s gospel follows that of Easter Sunday (Jn 20:1-9).
+Today’s gospel is a follow-up of Easter Sunday’s gospel (Jn 20:1-9).
 Verse 10 tells us that Peter and John returned to their homes after seeing the empty tomb without seeing the Lord.
 But Mary stayed back weeping outside the tomb.
 It was during this period that she saw two angels inside the tomb and later Jesus Himself whom at first she thought to be a gardener.
 When she recognized Him, Jesus said to Mary, “Do not hold on to me, because I have not yet ascended to the Father.
 But go to my brothers and say to them, ‘I am ascending to my Father and your Father, to my God and your God.”

 Let us follow Mary’s example and search for what we want calling on the name of the Lord because “everyone who calls upon the name of the Lord will be saved” (Rom 10:13).
 So, do not stop searching until you find what you are looking for.